How to Format a Manuscript for eBook Conversion

 While several excellent ebook writing and conversion apps are available—from free to hundreds of dollars for every platform—most people still prefer writing in a traditional text editor.
 Personally, I can't imagine writing in anything other than Google Docs (and not only because of voice typing).

 Besides this editor, you can go for Microsoft Word, Scrivener, or another word processor.

 Most self-published authors today decide to convert their ebooks themselves only to realize many hours into the project that it might not be as easy as they have imagined.

 This article explains formatting ebooks for conversion, regardless of whether you eventually decide to convert your book yourself or hire somebody.
 You can follow the advice we give from the first word you type in the editor (this is what we recommend) or applied to a manuscript you have already finished.

-You can use this guide to prepare your manuscript (.docx) before you upload it to PublishDrive for free conversion.
+You can use this guide to prepare your manuscript (.docx) before using PublishDrive's converter for free.

 |What you see is what you get||Often use HTML language|

 |Easy to make changes||More difficult to make changes|

 |Easy to use local formatting||Ebooks formatting with stylesheet|

 |Great for writing your book and preparing your manuscript||Great for ebook formatting / converting|